wame/GeneratorBundle/README.md

 [SensioGeneratorBundle documentation](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/index.html).

 The SensioGenerator lacks what we want:
-* PHP 7.1 enables more typehints.
+* PHP 7.1 enables more type hinting.
 We intent to use them.
 * Generation of entity relationships (many2one, one2many, one2one, many2many)
 * Ability to use enum-types.
 * Gedmo traits: we often use softdeleteable, timestampable and/or blameable.
 * Datatables: for large sets of data a simple table won't do, so we use sg_datatables for them.
 * Voters: for many entities with CRUD, we use specific voters.
-* Translations: even though we may not need a multilanguage application, we use translation files for many names such as column names.
+* Translations: even though we may not need a multilanguage application, we use translation files for property names to keep their definition centralized.

 This bundle adds these features.

+## Installation

+    composer require wame/generator-bundle:dev-master --dev

+In your `app/AppKernel.php` file, add the bundle for the development environment:

+     public function registerBundles()
+        {
+            ...

+            if (in_array($this->getEnvironment(), ['dev', 'test'], true)) {
+                ...
+                if ('dev' === $this->getEnvironment()) {
+                    $bundles[] = new \Wame\GeneratorBundle\WameGeneratorBundle();
+                }
+            }
+            ...
+        }

+## Configuration options
+No configuration is required, but you might want to alter some settings to specific needs.
+The following configuration show the default settings:

+    wame_generator:
+        default_bundle: 'AppBundle' #The bundle used whenever none is specified.
+        enable_voters: true         #use false if you don't plan on using voters
+        enable_traits: true         #use false if you don't plan on using gedmo traits
+        enable_datatables: true     #use false if you don't plan on using SgDatatables

 ## Required / Recommended bundles